OmGuin/BASDL/README.md

 ## Data Generation Setup (`data_gen_pch.ipynb`)
 A virtual machine with multiple cores is **highly** recommended.
 [Paperspace](paperspace.com) is a great service, requiring only a couple cents per hour for high-end VMs.
 Make an account and get an instance with at least 15 GB of RAM to be safe.
 You will also need an SSH key to use paperspace.
 [PuTTY](https://www.putty.org/) is a great way to generate one.
+You can also use [Vast](vast.ai) for higher performance computing.

 After setting up an account and virtual machine, follow these instructions to generate data with a paperspace virtual machine (windows).